g3n/engine/README.md

 * Currently it was not tested on OS X. We encourage some feedback.
 * For Windows it is recommended to have MingGW vx.x.x installed.

-G3N supports spatial audio using external libraries, but G3N loads these libraries dinamically on demand, so you can install G3N and build a 3D application (not using audio) without installing these libraries.
+G3N supports spatial audio using external libraries but loads these libraries dinamically on demand, so you can install G3N and build a 3D application (not using audio) without installing these libraries.

 The following libraries are necessary for the optional audio support:

 * For Ubuntu/Debian-like Linux distributions, install `libopenal1` and `libvorbisfile3`
-* For CentOS/Fedora-like Linux distributions, install `libopenal1` and `libvorbisfile3`
+* For CentOS/Fedora-like Linux distributions, install `libopenal1` and `libvorbisfile3 (to be verified)`
 * Currently it was not tested on OS X. We encourage some feedback.
-* For Windows install `OpenAL32.dll` and ???
+* For Windows its is necessary to install the following dlls: OpenAL32.dll, libogg.dll, libvorbis.dll and libvorbisfile.dll.

 G3N was only tested with Go1.7.4+